Composability is currently an Early Access Feature in Alpha status.

 ../../_images/paint-fence-siloed-house-owner.svg

-3. The painter sets a reminder that he needs to receive an IOU from the house owner on the iou domain.
+3. The painter sets a reminder that he needs to receive an IOU from the house owner on the iou sync domain.

 Overall, a non-trivial amount of out-of-band coordination is required to keep the paint ledger consistent with the iou ledger.
 If this coordination breaks down, the unhappy scenarios from the first part can happen.